Pinedale, Arizona

 Pinedale is an unincorporated community in Navajo County, Arizona, United States.
 The population was 487 at the 2010 census.
 The elevation is approximately 6500 ft and it is part of the Mogollon Rim mountain range.

-Pinedale was first known as Mortensen, after Niels Petersen who established a Mormon settlement there in 1879.
-It was also known as Percheron, for the breed of stallions which Mortensen had brought with him.
+Pinedale was first known as Mortensen, after the Mortensen and Petersen families who established a Mormon settlement there in 1879.
+It was also known as Percheron, for the breed of stallions which James Mortensen had brought with him.
 By 1888, however, the settlement was called Pinedale.

 Pre-history

 About 220 million years ago this area was once a swamp land – part of a great inland sea.
 Because of violent physical upheaval in past ages of time, the Earth's surface has been uplifted to the present elevation of around 6500 feet above sea level.
 Erosion has exposed the evidence of that past.
 Petrified wood and rocks containing shells, fossilized plants and animals can be found on hillsides.

 Long before the white man arrived, many Native Americans had inhabited the land.
 Ancient petroglyphs can be found on canyon walls.
 Ruins of the mysterious Anasazi, Mogollon and other Indians exist in abundance in these hills.
 In the 19th century, the Apache claimed the area and during the 19th-century Indian Wars, launched a number of attacks on the white settlers throughout the area before they were eventually subdued by the US military.